 To close out every evening a huge drum circle surrounds the capoeira crew.
 These guys have so much energy, passion and skill, it really pulls you in, yearning for more.

 On Day 2 in Jeri, we strolled over to the stables to ask about a sunset tour.
 We hop on our horses, and instead of the guide hopping on his horse, he gives us each a small branch, then gives our horses a pat on the butt, and off we go….solo into the sunset….

 Dune Buggy Tour

 As we traveled the coast of Brazil we found lots of dunes and their accompanying buggy tours, but none as spectacular as Jericoacoara.
 The buggy tour was R$150 ($90USD) for a 5 hour private tour through mangroves, secluded lagoons, up and down the massive dunes, and across great expanses of wild beaches.

 Sand dunes are a powerful force, and they don’t really mind what is in their way.
 The smooth texture of the sand, and its raw power just struck me as we flew past this in our dune buggy tour of Jeri.

-Hopefully you will take a look at the slide-show below (just click the first photo to start), then begin scheming how you will get yourself down to this amazing Brazilian beach town.
+Begin scheming how you will get yourself down to this amazing Brazilian beach town.
 We recommend 3 nights-4 days in Jeri, but it could be done in 3 days if you are in a rush, but no less.
 Cost is a bit higher than other northnern towns, but not unreasonable (our hotel was R$85 a night, which is about $50USD, and included breakfast & Wi-Fi).